New Oral Agents for Multiple Sclerosis: A Healthcare Professional's Guide

 Experts believe that MS begins as an inflammatory immune-mediated disorder leading the body's immune system to attack the protective myelin sheaths around nerves in the brain, spinal cord, and optic nerve.
 When the myelin is damaged and forms scar tissue - also called sclerosis - this disrupts the flow of nerve impulses, causing the symptoms of MS.

 The nerve damage that occurs with MS is not reversible or curable.
 However, early treatment and lifestyle changes can positively affect a patient's quality of life.
 Most people with MS will live a normal life-span.

 MS: Symptoms and Clinical Diagnosis

 The diagnosis of MS requires clinical findings of CNS lesions; in addition a magnetic resonance image (MRI) is often used.
-The MRI, while not required, is the diagnostic test of choice to support the clinical findings, using the McDonald diagnostic criteria.
-Gadolinium enhancement of the MRI helps to gauge disease activity and inflammation.
+The MRI, while not required, is the diagnostic test of choice to support the clinical findings.
+Gadolinium contrast enhancement of the MRI helps to gauge disease activity and inflammation.

 Risk Factors for MS